LasseHedeby/Hedeby.Net/Generate UUID (GUID) in SCL (SIMATIC)/Readme.md

 ## Short GUID
 **Inspiraton**: https://www.madskristensen.net/blog/A-shorter-and-URL-friendly-GUID

 By encoding the UUID with [Base64](https://en.wikipedia.org/wiki/Base64) encoding we can shorten the GUID from 36 to 22 ASCII charactors without loosing the uniqueness and content (it can be decoded again).
-This is usefull if size is cruisual, like if the content has to be sued in an RFID, DataMatrix or transmitted over low-bandwidth network.
+This is usefull if size is cruisual, like if the content has to be used in RFID, DataMatrix or transmitted over low-bandwidth network.

 The ShortGUID is outputtet on the tag `shortGUID` with the format `FEx1sZbSD0ugmgMAF_RGHw`